-The Natural Escape Firm is another mattress made by Dreamstar Bedding which provides the upmost in comfort and durability for the heavier folks.
-What separates this mattress from the others is that actually the Natural Escape Firm is not a hybrid mattress.
-This mattress consists of High Density Foam and Natural Latex.
-Natural Latex is one of if not the most durable materials you can place inside a mattress.
-This is an 11″ mattress which equips 6 inches of Natural Latex in 2 separate layers of 3″ each.
-Natural Latex is also super breathable and will guarantee you do not encounter any temperature regulation issues at the sleep surface.
+The Ultimate Comfort Gel Firm is another mattress made by Dreamstar Bedding which provides the upmost in comfort and durability for the heavier folks.
+What separates this mattress from the others is that actually the Ultimate Comfort Gel Firm is not a hybrid mattress.
+This mattress consists of High Density Foam and Cool Gel Memory Foam.
+Cool Gel Memory Foam is one of the most durable materials you can place inside a mattress.

-The Natural Escape Firm has a firmness rating of 7.5/10 which is excellent for any type of sleeper.
+This mattress has a firmness rating of 8/10 which is excellent for any type of sleeper.
 Whether you are a back, side or stomach sleeper, you should not encounter any issues with support especially in your pressure points.
 This is another mattress which comes with a 15 year warranty which again is a longer warranty period than most of its competitors.